cuamckuu/media-checker/readme.md

 ```

 # Usage
-Extension usage is trivial, just add things to monitor at options page and press enxtension button.
+Extension usage is trivial, just add things to monitor at options page and press enxtension button to check your queries.

-Usage from Python is more comples.
+Usage from Python is more complex.
 Here is example of usage with Bash script, that checks for new series in four different sites, so it's easy to adapt for still any site.

 ```bash
 #!/bin/bash